nmenglund/mdb/README.md

 # mdb

-Miniature PHP5 DB library for MySQL.
+Miniature PHP5 DB library for MySQL, with a handy Transformer class for performing elementary ETL (extract, transform, load) and batch tasks.

 ## Installation